-Of North Carolina’s 100 counties, Wilkes County ranks third in the production of poultry broilers, all cattle and beef cattle, fifth in the production of hay, and tenth in the production of poultry layers, making it the state’s seventh largest county in agriculture cash receipts totaling $282,547,548 (2017 data).
+Of North Carolina’s 100 counties, Wilkes County ranks second in the production of poultry broilers, third in the production of beef cattle, fourth in all cattle and milk cows, sixth in the production of hay, and tenth in the production of poultry layers, making it the state’s seventh largest county in agriculture cash receipts totaling $287,429,836 (2019 data).
 The agricultural impact on the county is around $551 million, making up 36 percent of the county’s GDP and providing 22 percent of the county’s jobs.
-With an abundant water supply from the Kerr Scott Reservoir, the 421 Expressway, and a rich history of entrepreneurial growth, it is well positioned as an experienced agricultural producer and processor.
+With an abundant water supply from both local rivers, the 421 Expressway, and a rich history of entrepreneurial growth, it is well positioned as an experienced agricultural producer and processor.

 Back office functions of a company support the work of front office employees, who are typically working directly with the consumers or clients.
 Wilkes County has a skilled and dependable workforce that provides back office support, such as administrative, customer service, installation, accounting, management and logistics to large organizations.
 Two examples of local back office centers are Lowe’s Companies and Samaritan’s Purse.
-Lowe’s Contact Center in Wilkesboro employs 1,300 and provides worldwide customer support.
-Samaritan’s Purse, an evangelical Christian humanitarian aid organization, has a warehouse and several office buildings in Wilkes County where it stores disaster relief supplies, maintains its disaster response units, provides training and operates volunteer services and other departments.
-Samaritan’s Purse is expanding its operations in Wilkes County.
+Lowe’s Contact Center in Wilkesboro employs 1,500+ and provides worldwide customer support.
+Samaritan’s Purse, an evangelical Christian humanitarian aid organization, has a warehouse and several office buildings in Wilkes County where it stores disaster relief supplies, maintains its disaster response units, provides training, and operates volunteer services and other departments.
+Samaritan’s Purse employs at least 330+ and is expanding its operations in Wilkes County.